termslang/termslang/README.md

 ```
 A procedure starts with the word procedure followed by it's name in double quotes and ends with sentence "Procedure end."
 One is not allowed to call a procedure from another procedure.
 Recursive calls are disallowed either.
 Those all are gas saving decisions.

 Procedures can be used to replace Solidity modifiers.
-The following procedure only returns when CALLER CONSTANT equals to OWNER
+The following procedure only returns when called by contract owners.
 ```
 Procedure "owners only".
 Grab record CEO.